TaupeMist/Taupemist/ResourceStaking.md

 Whenever a member seeks to change their staking position (increase or decrease), must submit a staking position request specifying the new position value.

-When the member wishes to increase their staking position (the new position exceeds than the member's existing position), then the member is obligated to transfer any additional TMA in order to meet the new position amount.
-Conversely, when the member wishes to descrease their staking position (withdraw TMA from their staking position), any excess TMA within their staking position will be deposited into their account.
+When the member wishes to increase their staking position (the new position exceeds than the member's existing position), then the member is obligated to transfer any additional TMA to meet the new position amount.
+Conversely, when the member wishes to decrease their staking position (withdraw TMA from their staking position), any excess TMA within their staking position will be deposited into their account.

 When a staking position request is submitted, a maturity period of a pre-defined length will begin.
 The newly updated staking position is not effective or valid until the position has matured i.e the maturity period has concluded.